CenterForSpatialResearch/data_mgmt_tutorials/text_analysis.md

 Now let's have a look at the words Melville uses in Moby Dick.
 We'd like to look at all of the *types*, but not necessarily all of the *tokens.* We will order this set so that it is in an order we can handle.
 In the next cell, type:

-`sorted(set(text1_tokens))`
+`sorted(set(text1_clean))`

 A list of all the words in Moby Dick should appear.
-The list begins with 'a', which we might have expected to be removed in the stemming process, and some words we wouldn't have expected, such as "abbreviate" and "abbreviation".
-As we mentioned before, lemmatizing looks up the dictionary form of the word, and these would be different entries.
-A better example is with 'meaning' and 'meanness.'
-A lemmatizer would retain these two as separate words.
-A stemmer would not.
 We will stick with the output of the Lemmatizer, but just for illustration, we can try it out with a instead (Porter is the most common).
 The code to implement this and view the output is below:

 ```
 from nltk.stem import PorterStemmer